-You might be at this page because your washroom fan is making a noise.
-Since, bathroom fans are used for prolonged period of time, they may become noisy.
+You might be on this page because your washroom fan is making a noise.
+Since bathroom fans are used for prolonged periods of time, they may become noisy.
 Mostly this is not a big issue but a simple fix.
-If a person is little bit handy, the whole process can be done under 10 minutes.
+If a person is a little bit handy, the whole process can be done in under 10 minutes.

-Here we will see two scenarios which can happen if your washroom fan is making a noise.
+Here we will see two scenarios that can happen if your washroom fan is making a noise.

-And accumulation of dust is the main reason for fans to be noisy.
-You can save good amount of money if you address this issue your self.
-The simplest of the fan can cost you under $50 and can even go above $150, not to mention of the bathroom fans with Bluetooth enabled speakers which can be further up.
+And the accumulation of dust is the main reason for fans to be noisy.
+You can save a good amount of money if you address this issue yourself.
+The simplest of the fan can cost you under $50 and can even go above $150, not to mention the bathroom fans with Bluetooth-enabled speakers which can be further up.

 If you want to save money, just follow these simple tasks;

 - You will need a matching screw drive.

 - Remove the fan cover.
 Juggle up the retainer clips and you will find it easy.
 Mostly you will have to press the 2 wires at two ends and take them out

 - Take out the single screw.
 Mostly fan is mounted on a metallic plat and is held with a single screw.